Comparatives ESL Games, Activities and Worksheets

 ESL Comparative Adjectives Game - Grammar: Gap-fill, Guessing - Pair Work - Elementary (A1-A2) - 20 minutes

-Here is a fun comparative adjectives guessing game for students to play in class.
-In the game, students guess missing comparative adjectives in sentences about fun facts.
+In this fun comparative adjectives game, students guess missing comparative adjectives in sentences about fun facts.
 Both students have the same sentences, but where they have a comparative adjective in bold, their partner has a gap and vice versa.
 Student B starts by reading the first sentence and guessing the missing comparative adjective.
 Student B has three chances to guess the comparative adjective.
 If Student B’s comparative adjective is the same as what Student A has in bold on their worksheet, Student B scores three points and writes the comparative adjective in the gap.
 If the guess is wrong, Student B tries again for two points and then for one point.
-Then, it's Student A's turn to guess the missing comparative adjective in the second sentence and so on.
+Then, it's Student A's turn to guess the missing comparative adjective in the second sentence, and so on.
 The student with the most points at the end of the game wins.

 Fun Facts Preview